Gmail is one of the most popular email services, but it’s far from the best fit for everyone.

 - No end-to-end encryption for emails.

-Available for: Web, Mac, Windows, Android, and iOS.
+Available for: Web, macOS, Windows, Android, and iOS.

 Pricing: Free plan available; Yahoo Mail Plus starts at $5 per month.

-FastMail is a premium email service known for its ad-free experience, robust security, and customization options.
+FastMail is a premium email service known for its:

 It offers IMAP support, custom domains, and features like powerful filtering and search capabilities.

-Setting up an account was straightforward, and I appreciated the privacy-first approach with no ads or tracking.
+Setting up an account takes no time at all, and I liked the privacy-first approach with no ads or tracking.

 Key features: